 If you have more than one person requiring notification of events on your application, provide the additional names and email addresses to be added to the project by the Project Coordinator.

-It is important to note that, in cases of application resubmittal, each person identified as an application contact will be required to submit the eForm to the Project Coordinator - whether that contact uploads revised files or not.
+It is important to note that, in cases of application resubmittal, each person identified as an application contact will receive the email notification of the task, however only one contact can accept the task and submit the documents back to the Project Coordinator.

 Are electronically generated engineers and architects seals acceptable as part of the ePlan Submittal process?

 For plans and documents not in a final form, the answer is typically "yes" they are acceptable.
 The Nebraska Board of Engineers and Architects has ruled that such seals "may be generated electronically" within certain provisions.
 The City's Public Works and Utilities Department has posted their understanding of the Board's rules and regulations on their website.

 The City's Public Works and Utilities Department has prepared a set of instructions on how to attach such seals using Adobe Acrobat Professional.